Quick reference for parents...

-4. Equipment / uniform should be returned in the same condition as it was received, subject to any reasonable wear and tear, however alterations are prohibited.
+- Equipment / uniform should be returned in the same condition as it was received, subject to any reasonable wear and tear; alterations are prohibited.
 Equipment and uniforms should be cleaned before being returned.
-Students are expected to make arrangements to have torn or ripped clothing repaired prior to turning it in to the coach.
+Students are expected to make arrangements to have torn or ripped clothing repaired prior to turning in to the coach.

-5. All equipment / uniform must be returned within one week of the last contest.
+- All equipment / uniform must be returned within one week of the last game.

-6. Students must return or pay for all equipment and uniforms.
+- Students must return or pay for all lost equipment and uniforms.
 In some cases, particularly with game uniforms, the replacement fee may be higher than the original purchase price because special processing and printing may be required to duplicate the uniform.
-In unusual circumstances when a significant amount of money is owed, arrangements for repayment can be made with the coach and the administrator.
+When a significant amount of money is owed, arrangements for repayment can be made with the coach and the administrator.

-7. Students who leave a team prior to the end of the season must turn in their equipment and uniform within one week.
+- Students who leave a team prior to the end of the season must turn in their equipment and uniform within one week of quitting.

 Debt Recovery Replacement of Equipment / Uniforms

-Assembly Bill 1974 (AB 1974), signed by Governor Brown and went into effect of Jan.
-1, 2019, prohibits public schools from issuing a debt for a fee.
+Assembly Bill 1974 (AB 1974), prohibits public schools from issuing a debt for a fee.
 It also does not allow public schools from placing a hold on: credit for an assignment, withholding grades, transcripts, or diplomas, nor can a student be prevented from participating in extracurricular activities, club or sports.